tess-flinsen/java-dev-labs/README.md

 #### Usage
 Modify the clothing objects in the `ClothingApplication` file to create different clothing items as needed.
 Save the file, recompile, and run the application to see the results in the command line interface (CLI).

+---
+### Lab Work 5: Inheritance and Polymorphism

+#### Overview
+The fifth lab work implements an electrical appliances management system that allows users to manage various appliances, including washing machines, microwaves, and vacuum cleaners.
+This project enhances the understanding of object-oriented programming concepts in Java through the creation and manipulation of class hierarchies and the use of inheritance and interfaces.

+#### Features
+- Creates appliance objects and manages specific appliance types, including **WashingMachine**, **Microwave**, **RobotVacuum** and **HandheldVacuum**.
+- Provides methods to:
+  - Turn appliances on and off
+  - Calculate the total power consumption of all active appliances.
+  - Sort active appliances by power.
+  - Find appliances based on electromagnetic radiation levels.
+- Implements exception handling.

+#### Usage
+1. Modify the appliance objects in the `ElectronicsApplication` file to create different appliances as needed.
+2. Save the file, recompile, and run the application to see the results in the command line interface (CLI).
+3. Interact with the system by turning appliances on, calculating power consumption, and sorting or searching for appliances based on specified criteria.

+#### Class Hierarchy
+The project features a structured class hierarchy for managing electrical appliances:
+- **Appliance**: The abstract base class with common attributes and methods.
+  - **Microwave**: Extends `Appliance` with attributes like capacity and max output power.
+  - **WashingMachine**: Extends `Appliance`, adding drum size and spin speed.
+  - **VacuumCleaner**: An abstract subclass of `Appliance`.
+    - **RobotVacuum**: Inherits from `VacuumCleaner` with a battery life attribute.
+    - **HandheldVacuum**: Inherits from `VacuumCleaner` with weight and dust container capacity attributes.

+- **Apartment**: Manages an array of `Appliance` objects, allowing operations like turning on appliances, calculating total power consumption, sorting appliances, and finding appliances based on radiation levels.